 Priority of Mandatory Redemptions and Optional Redemptions.
 An SBIC is permitted to issue participating securities on more than one occasion and therefore may have several tiers of participating securities outstanding on any Payment Date.
 Mandatory Redemptions and Optional Redemptions by an SBIC that has several tiers of participating securities outstanding on a Payment Date will be applied in order of priority based on the original issue date of such participating securities.
-Accordingly, an SBIC making a Mandatory Redemption or an Optional Redemption will first redeem the participating security with the earliest issuance date, in whole, prior to making any Mandatory Redemption or Optional Redemption of participating securities included in this Pool represents the initial issuance of participating securities by an SBIC.
+Accordingly, an SBIC making a Mandatory Redemption or an Optional Redemption will first redeem the participating security with the earliest issuance date, in whole, prior to making any Mandatory Redemption or Optional Redemption of participating securities issued thereafter.
+None of the Participating Securities included in this Pool represents the initial issuance of participating securities by an SBIC.

 Mandatory and Optional Redemption Experience.
-From the inception of the Participating Security Program on February 22, 1995 through August 10, 2008, excluding the Participating Securities included in the current Pool, an aggregate of \$9,616,380,000 original issue amount of Participating Securities had been issued; during this period, \$3,163,338,959 of these Participating Securities had been redeemed as a result of Mandatory Redemptions and Optional Redemptions.
+From the inception of the Participating Security Program on February 22, 1995 through February 10, 2009, excluding the Participating Securities included in the current Pool, an aggregate of \$9,941,005,000 original issue amount of Participating Securities had been issued; during this period, \$3,276,699,591 of these Participating Securities had been redeemed as a result of Mandatory Redemptions and Optional Redemptions.
 The terms for the Mandatory Redemption or Optional Redemption of a Participating Security are substantially different from the optional prepayment provisions of SBA guaranteed debentures.
 Therefore, investors should be advised that the optional prepayment experience of SBA guaranteed debentures is not relevant or material to the offering of the Certificates hereunder.
-INVESTORS SHOULD BE ADVISED THAT THE MANDATORY REDEMPTION OR OPTIONAL REDEMPTION EXPERIENCE OF THE PARTICIPATING SECURI-TIES CANNOT BE PREDICTED AND WILL BE INFLUENCED BY A VARIETY OF FACTORS.
+INVESTORS SHOULD BE ADVISED THAT THE MANDATORY REDEMPTION OR OPTIONAL REDEMPTION EXPERIENCE OF THE PARTICIPATING SECURITIES CANNOT BE PREDICTED AND WILL BE INFLUENCED BY A VARIETY OF FACTORS.